Azure/Azure-Sentinel/Parsers/ASimNetworkSession/ARM/ASimNetworkSessionMicrosoft365Defender/README.md

-# M365 Defender ASIM NetworkSessions Normalization Parser
+# Microsoft Defender for Endpoint ASIM Network Session Normalization Parser

 This template deploys the ASIM NetworkSessions schema parser for M365 Defender.
 The parser is a part of the Advanced SIEM Information Model.